 Though I have many years of experience in marketing and communications, I approach each project with a beginner’s mind.
 I don’t profess to have all the answers and I’m wary of those who think they do.
 James Thurber, the renowned author, hit the bullseye when he observed, “It is better to know some of the questions than all of the answers.”

-I won’t bore you with my career accomplishments, but if you’re curious you can find me on Google+, view my profile on LinkedIn, connect with me on Facebook, see the world through my camera lens on Instagram or follow my sporadic tweets on Twitter.
-Though I am mostly known for my work in nonprofit marketing and communications, I am also committed to success in my roles as a husband, father, friend, mentor, teacher, blogger, volunteer and community citizen.
+I won’t bore you with my career accomplishments, but if you’re curious you can view my profile on LinkedIn, connect with me on Facebook, see the world through my camera lens on Instagram, or follow my sporadic tweets on Twitter.
+Though I am mostly known for my work in nonprofit marketing and communications, I am also committed to success in my roles as a husband, father, friend, mentor, teacher, blogger, volunteer, and community citizen.

 Reflecting upon my purpose in life, I have come to realize that my personal mission and my career passions blend together seamlessly.
 My threefold mission in both my career and in my life are: